Team Building Essentials – Eight Steps to Collaborative Partnering

 Step 3 – Focus on Individual and Shared Needs

-Expand on shared needs.
+Pre-construction partnering sessions expand on shared needs.
 Realize that you need one another in order to successfully resolve conflicts.
 Be concerned about meeting others needs as well as your own.
 When you take the time to look, you will recognize that individuals often share needs in common.

 Step 4 – Build Shared Positive Power